ncatlab/nlab-content/pages/8/9/7/7/27798/content.md

 [[!redirects unitary skeletal semiring]]

 > This page is about Boolean semirings in the sense of unitary skeletal semirings.
-For other notions of [[Boolean semirings]], see [[Boolean semiring]].
+For other notions of "Boolean semirings", see [[Boolean semiring]].

 \tableofcontents